lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 Evaluate the deformation of the PEG
 -----------------------------------

-.. container:: justify

 Once the PEG is fully stretched, its structure differs from the unstretched case.
 The deformation can be probed by extracting the typical intra-molecular parameters, such as the typical angles of the dihedrals.

-.. container:: justify

 Extract the histograms of the angular distribution of the PEG dihedrals in the absence and the presence of stretching.

 .. figure:: ../figures/level2/polymer-in-water/dihedral_angle-dark.png
     :alt: PEG in a NaCl solution